Harry-Chen/thu-learn-lib/README.md

   - Add unit tests using `jest` (thanks to mayeths)
   - Filter out `null` values in `getSemesterIdList` API
   - Switch to `https://learn.tsinghua.edu.cn/` from `learn2018` permanently
-  - Add extra permission in demo web extension to avoid problems caused be new default same-site policy in Chrome 80

 - v1.1.4
   - Return empty array if any content module is disabled